A long and detailed read from a good meeting. IndyRs wishes to express its thanks to Neil Dejyothin for typing and distributing these minutes

 From the fan sites:

-Steve Sayce (Indy Rs – http://www.indyrs.co.uk)
+Steve Sayce (Indy Rs – https://www.indyrs.co.uk)

 Matthew Woolf (WATRB – http://www.wearetherangersboys.com)

 Colin Henderson (QPR Report – http://www.qprreport.com)